-First, let's take a look at the results coming out from PD controller.
-Figures 6.2,6.3,6.4 show the integration results of the first launcher configuration, while figures 6.5,6.6,6.7 show the second.
-The two configurations are computed and discussed in chapter 2.

-The dots represent the points at which the trajectory is divided as explained in section 6.1.
-Table 6.2 shows the final orbit results of both configurations compared with the reference, this proves the feasibility of this kind of controller despite being very easy to implement.
-In the second configuration more than the first, the error due to a not perfect alignment during the coasting phase can be noticed as expressed in section 6.1.
-Despite this error, the altitude precision is in the order of 20 km, in line with the accuracy of an upper solid stage.
+First, let's take a look at the result coming out from PD controller.
+Figures 6.2, 6.3, 6.4 show the integration results of the first configuration, while figures 6.5, 6.6, 6.7 show the second.
+The dots represent the points at which the trajectory is divided as explained at the beginning of this chapter.
+The overall results are very good compared to the reference trajectory, this proves the feasibility of this kind of controller despite being very easy to implement.
+In the second configuration more than the first, the error due to a not perfect alignment during the coasting phase can be noticed as expressed before.
+Despite this error, the third stage aims at reaching the orbit in the best way possible, the error over the altitude is in the order of 20 Km, in line with the accuracy of an upper stage solid.
+Other simulations not reported here result in errors even below 4/5 Km for both configurations.